Skip to product information

 Sale Sold out

 If searching for that special something for your mature community tank, take a look at the Dwarf chain loach.
-With its pretty appearance, outgoing, and inquisitive personality, Yasuhikotakia sidthimunki is the smallest botiid and could be just the character to liven proceedings.
+With its pretty appearance, outgoing, and inquisitive personality, the dwarf chain loach is the perfect tank addition.

-Being a dwarf species that rarely exceeds 6cm/2.4", Y. sidthimunki is a good choice for smaller aquaria.
+Being a dwarf species that rarely exceeds 6cm/2.4", it is a good choice for smaller tanks.
 They do require room to swim though and the length and width of the tank is more important than height.
-I would not recommend them for any home under 76cm/30" in length.

 The aquarium must be mature and have a substrate of soft sand or very fine smooth gravel to protect this fish’s delicate sensory barbels.
 A myriad of hiding places should be provided among bogwood, slate, rocky caves and robust planting.